OpenEvalProject/evals/manuscripts/elife-76073/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/03f9nc143 Skolkovo Institute of Science and Technology Moscow Russian Federation
+1. Skolkovo Institute of Science and Technology Moscow Russian Federation ([ROR:03f9nc143](https://ror.org/03f9nc143))
-2. https://ror.org/010pmpe69 White Sea Biological Station, Biological Faculty, Lomonosov Moscow State University Moscow Russian Federation
+2. White Sea Biological Station, Biological Faculty, Lomonosov Moscow State University Moscow Russian Federation ([ROR:010pmpe69](https://ror.org/010pmpe69))
-3. https://ror.org/010pmpe69 Belozersky Institute of Physico-Chemical Biology, Lomonosov Moscow State University Moscow Russian Federation
+3. Belozersky Institute of Physico-Chemical Biology, Lomonosov Moscow State University Moscow Russian Federation ([ROR:010pmpe69](https://ror.org/010pmpe69))
-4. https://ror.org/006strx72 Yugra State University Khanty-Mansiysk Russian Federation
+4. Yugra State University Khanty-Mansiysk Russian Federation ([ROR:006strx72](https://ror.org/006strx72))
-5. https://ror.org/00jmfr291 Department of Ecology and Evolutionary Biology, University of Michigan Ann Arbor United States
+5. Department of Ecology and Evolutionary Biology, University of Michigan Ann Arbor United States ([ROR:00jmfr291](https://ror.org/00jmfr291))
 6. Institute for Information Transmission Problems of the Russian Academy of Science Moscow Russian Federation

 † Corresponding author

 ## Abstract

 It is natural to assume that patterns of genetic variation in hyperpolymorphic species can reveal large-scale properties of the fitness landscape that are hard to detect by studying species with ordinary levels of genetic variation.
-Here, we study such patterns in a fungus Schizophyllum commune , the most polymorphic species known.
+Here, we study such patterns in a fungus Schizophyllum commune, the most polymorphic species known.
 Throughout the genome, short-range linkage disequilibrium (LD) caused by attraction of minor alleles is higher between pairs of nonsynonymous than of synonymous variants.
 This effect is especially pronounced for pairs of sites that are located within the same gene, especially if a large fraction of the gene is covered by haploblocks, genome segments where the gene pool consists of two highly divergent haplotypes, which is a signature of balancing selection.
 Haploblocks are usually shorter than 1000 nucleotides, and collectively cover about 10% of the S. commune genome.
 LD tends to be substantially higher for pairs of nonsynonymous variants encoding amino acids that interact within the protein.
 There is a substantial correlation between LDs at the same pairs of nonsynonymous mutations in the USA and the Russian populations.
 These patterns indicate that selection in S. commune involves positive epistasis due to compensatory interactions between nonsynonymous alleles.
 When less polymorphic species are studied, analogous patterns can be detected only through interspecific comparisons.

 ## Introduction